tenda-dev/psf-tuf-runbook/PRE-CEREMONY.md

     $ diskutil eject /dev/rdiskN
     ```

-* Insert the microSD card into the Raspberry Pi.
+* Insert the Live USB into the Operating Computer.

 * Connect the Raspberry Pi to all peripherals **except** power and the flash stick.